Walker-Industries-RnD/PariahCybersecurity/README.md

 ## What's Included?

-🔐Walker.Crypto.Keys.AsyncAESEncryption - Easy To Use AES256-GCM Based Encryption
+🔐 Walker.Crypto.Keys.AsyncAESEncryption - Easy To Use AES256-GCM Based Encryption

-📄JSONDataHandler - A Simple Yet Powerful Method Of Writing, Saving and Getting Data
+📄 JSONDataHandler - A Simple Yet Powerful Method Of Writing, Saving and Getting Data

-🗝️SecretManager - A Local Based Secrets Manager
+🗝️ SecretManager - A Local Based Secrets Manager

-📨DataRequest - For Creating, Storing and Getting Data Readable By Other Programs Securely
+📨 DataRequest - For Creating, Storing and Getting Data Readable By Other Programs Securely

-👤Accounts - A Barebones Example Of A Local Based Account System
+👤 Accounts - A Barebones Example Of A Local Based Account System

-🔐AccountsWithSessions - A Secure, Local Based Account System With Session Verification
+🔐 AccountsWithSessions - A Secure, Local Based Account System With Session Verification

 And Much, Much More!